A 4-Module Online, Interactive Workshop

 All 4 Workshop Sessions and 4 Q&A Sessions are recorded for your convenience.

 For each of the four modules, you will have a set of training resources and material.

-As a participant of the Introduction to Stata workshop, you can access these for 12 months in our participant-only website.
+As a participant of the Introduction to Data Analysis with Stata workshop, you can access these for 12 months in our participant-only website.

-You’ll have access to the workshop site and all the related materials and resources for ONE FULL YEAR.
+You’ll have access to this site and all the related materials and resources for ONE FULL YEAR.
 That means you can re-watch sessions and ask additional questions again during that 12-month period.

 Often, our students report they understand the material at a deeper level on a second or third pass.
 You’ll learn more every time, so take advantage of it!

 “I’m a new R user; it just gave me another motivation why I need to learn it further.
 Great work.”

 — Essam Alshreafi, Network Optimization Manager, Danone North America, Previous workshop participant —

 What’s Covered in the Workshop?

 - Getting to know Stata